ombulabs/blog/_posts/2019-11-27-update-sitemaps-during-heroku-deploy.markdown

 `gem 'sitemap_generator'`

-run `bundle install` and then run this task:
+Run `bundle install` and then run this task:

 `rake sitemap:install`